lelandjansen/CMPUT414/README.md

 To skip this step, simply extract the data.zip folder into the `src/darknet/build/darknet/x64` folder created in the "Pre-requisits" section.

-1. To rasterize the Sydney dataset (included in the data folder) into the 64x64 tiles run `visualize.py`.
+To re-rasterize the Sydney dataset included in the data folder into the 64x64 tiles
+1. Create an `out` folder in the root of the repository
+1. Run `visualize.py`.
    Data will be output in the `out` folder.
 This will take around 4 hours.
-   Once this is complete, copy these files into a new folder:
+   Once this is complete, copy the files in `out` into a new folder:
    `src/darknet/build/darknet/x64/data/414`
 2. Run `split_dataset.py` to regenerate the data split.
 Copy `test.txt` and `train.txt`
    into the `src/darknet/build/darknet/x64/data` folder.